-6G mobile wireless networks, and propose various promising 6G techniques in supporting very stringent quality-of-service (QoS) requirements [1-8] for wireless networks, including ultra-high data-rate (≈ 1 Tbps), bounded end-to-end delay (< 1ms), super-reliability (> 99.99999%), extra-high energy efficiency, etc. [9] [10] [11].
-Correspondingly, 6G defines a new and important service class of the massive Ultra-Reliable Low-Latency Communications (mURLLC) to quantitatively design and evaluate its QoS performances.
-In this context, Terahertz (0.1-10 THz) band communications and wireless networks have been widely envisioned as the promising 6G wireless techniques to efficiently support stringent QoS requirements of mURLLC.
-This is because THz wireless networks with nanoarchitectures can alleviate the spectrum scarcity and feasibly achieve ultra-high data-rates up to 1 Tbps, while taking into account constraints of scalability, dimension, topology, processing-power, storage, energy capacities, etc.
+HILE 5G is being deployed around the world, the efforts and initiatives from academia, industry, and standard bodies have started to look beyond 5G, conceptualize 6G mobile wireless networks, and propose various promising 6G techniques to support very stringent quality-of-service (QoS) requirements [1]-[8] for wireless networks, including ultra-high data-rate ( $\approx 1$ Tbps), bounded end-to-end delay (< 1 ms), super-reliability (> 99.99999%), extra-high energy efficiency, etc. [9]-[11].
+Correspondingly, 6G defines a new and important service class of massive Ultra-Reliable Low-Latency Communications (mURLLC) to quantitatively design and evaluate its QoS performances [12].
+In this context, Terahertz (0.1-10 THz) band communications and wireless networks have been widely envisioned as the promising 6G wireless techniques to efficiently support the QoS requirements of mURLLC.
+This is because THz wireless networks with nano-architectures can alleviate spectrum scarcity and feasibly achieve ultra-high data-rates of up to 1 Tbps, while taking into account constraints of scalability, dimension, topology, processing-power, storage, energy capacities, etc.

-Inspired by the new service class mURLLC, finite block-length coding (FBC) has been proposed [12-15] to support both latency and reliability requirements for time-sensitive wireless services by using short-packet data communications.
-The authors of [12] have shown that the codeword blocklength can be as short as 100 channel symbols for reliable communications, which significantly reduce the latency while efficiently upper-bounding the error rate.
-The authors of [16] have studied different properties of channel codes that approach the fundamental limits of a given memoryless wireless channel in the finite blocklength regime.
-The maximum achievable coding rate using FBC over Additive white Gaussian noise (AWGN) channels has been derived in [17].
+Inspired by the new service class mURLLC, finite blocklength coding (FBC) has been proposed [13]-[16] to support both latency and reliability requirements for time-sensitive wireless services by using short-packet data communications.
+The authors of [13] have shown that the codeword blocklength can be as short as 100 channel symbols for reliable communications, which significantly reduce the latency while efficiently upper-bounding the error rate.
+The authors of [17] have studied different properties of channel codes that approach the fundamental limits of a given memoryless wireless channel in the finite blocklength regime.
+The maximum achievable coding rate using FBC over additive white Gaussian noise (AWGN) channels has been derived in [18].

 On the other hand, the limited available bandwidth for communication systems in the microwave frequency range motivates the exploration of higher frequency bands in supporting statistical delay-bounded QoS provisioning.
-Towards this end, researchers have proposed the millimeter wave (mmWave) communication systems.
-Despite the much higher operation frequency, the available band on frequency is less than 10 GHz, which requires the communication systems to achieve a spectral efficiency on the order of 100 bits/second/Hz for supporting 1 Terabit-per-second (Tbps) for 6G wireless networks [18] [19].
+Towards this end, researchers have proposed millimeter wave (mmWave) communication systems.
+Despite the much higher operating frequency, the available bandwidth is less than 10 GHz, which requires communication systems to achieve a spectral efficiency on the order of 100 bits/second/Hz for supporting 1 Terabit-per-second (Tbps) for 6G wireless networks [19], [20].
 However, this is several times above the state-of-the-art for wireless communication systems.
-To satisfy the increasing demand for higher-speed of current wireless systems, THz band communication techniques [20] [21] have been proposed to provide an unprecedentedly large bandwidth, ranging from several tens of GHz up to a few THz, while satisfying the increasing demand of 100 Gbps and even 1 Tbps data rates [22].
-However, the large pathloss and molecular noise introduced by the THz wireless systems may produce transmission errors during the data transmissions, resulting in distorted multimedia signals received.
-Therefore, it is crucial to apply the FBC technique for short-packet data transmissions to support time-sensitive wireless services while guaranteeing statistical both delay and error-rate bounded OoS provisioning in the THz band.
-Previous works have presented a holistic vision of 6G systems for the 6G-driven applications, performance metrics, and new service classes such as THz, mURLLC, QoS metrics, etc. [9].
+To satisfy the increasing demand for higher-speed of current wireless systems, THz band communication techniques [21], [22] have been proposed to provide an unprecedentedly large bandwidth, ranging from several tens of GHz up to a few THz, while satisfying the increasing demand of 100 Gbps and even 1 Tbps data rates [23].
+However, the large pathloss and molecular noise introduced by THz wireless systems may produce transmission errors during the data transmissions, resulting in distorted multimedia signals received.
+Therefore, it is desirable to apply FBC technique for short-packet data transmissions to support time-sensitive wireless services while statistically guaranteeing both delay and error-rate bounded QoS provisioning in the THz band.
+Previous works have presented a holistic vision of 6G systems for 6G-driven applications, performance metrics, and new service classes such as THz, mURLLC, QoS metrics, etc. [9].
 However, previous works mainly focus on analyzing specific QoS requirements, while the statistical QoS provisioning based THz-band communications in supporting mURLLC have neither been well understood nor thoroughly studied.